Black hole superradiant instability from ultralight spin-2 fields: Massive spin-2 instability and GW emission in the small-coupling limit

 \subsection{Massless solutions in the near-zone}

-In the regime where $r \ll \mu^{-1}$, and assuming eigenfunctions with negligible support when $r\lesssim r_C$, the mass term and Riemann tensor term in Eqs.~\eqref{eq:spin2_eom} are subleading.
-In this regime the field equations are close to the ones of a massless spin-2 field in flat space, supplemented by the constraint equations~\eqref{eq:spin2_constraints}.
+In the regime where $r \ll \mu^{-1}$, and assuming eigenfunctions with negligible support when $r\lesssim r_C$, the mass term and Riemann tensor term in the field equations are subleading.
+In this regime the field equations are close to the ones of a massless spin-2 field in flat space, supplemented by the constraint equations.

 To separate the solutions with different spin projections, it is convenient to write them in terms of ``pure-spin'' tensor spherical harmonics.
 The latter can be written as a linear combination of the pure-orbital tensor harmonics and have the convenient property of being appropriate to describe pure-spin states of radially propagating GWs in the most general metric theory of gravity (see e.g.~\cite{Thorne:1980ru} and Chapter~3 of~\cite{Maggiore:1900zz}).
 The pure-spin tensor spherical harmonics are given by\footnote{For ease of notation we drop the space indices $(i,j)$ and recall the reader that all these quantities are purely-spatial tensors.}